datttrian/leetcode/src/longest-palindromic-substring/example.md

-Certainly!
-Let's walk through the function with an example input string `s = "cbbd"` to understand how the `longestPalindrome` function computes the longest palindromic substring.
+Here's how it works, step by step, with the example string `s = "cbbd"`.

 1. **Initialization**:
    - The length `n` of the string `"cbbd"` is 4.